-District Strategic Direction ns District Strategic Goals Aligned College Goals 1.
-Institutional 1.1 Implement and integrate decision- Crafton Hills College Effectiveness making, planning, and resource 6.1 Implement and integrate planning processes and decision-making that are: Collaborative, (Board Imperative I) Transparent, Evidence-based, Effective, and Efficient. that are collaborative, transparent, 6.2 Establish and document effective, efficient, and consistent organizational structures and processes. evidence-based, effective, and efficient.
-San Bernardino Valley College 3.1 Integrate budget, planning, and decision-making: Budget and Planning processes are integrated, relating to the College's Mission and Strategic Goals.
-2. Learning Centered 2.1 Ensure access to and delivery of Crafton Hills College Institution for Stude 1.1 Support, guide, and empower every student to achieve his or her goals.
-Access, Retention ar 1.2 Deliver and ensure access to programs, services, and support that meet students' needs.
-Success prospective students, and the 3.1 Achieve college-wide excellence in teaching and learning through best practices and ongoing (Board Imperative I reflection, assessment, and improvement.
-2.2 Improve student retention, success, and persistence across the district.
-San Bernardino Valley College 2.3 Achieve excellence in teaching and 1.1 Coordinate access efforts for potential students: A systematic, integrated program will be learning at all district sites through developed to assist student access to SBVC resources and services. professional development and a continuous improvement process.
+Dis strict Strategic Directions District Strategic Goals Aligned College Goals 1.
+Institutional Effectiveness 1.1 Implement and integrate decision- making, planning, and resource Crafton Hills College (Board Imperative I) allocation structures and processes 6.1 Implement and integrate planning processes and decision-making that are: Collaborative, Transparent, Evidence-based, Effective, and Efficient.
+(Board Imperative I) that are collaborative, transparent, 6.2 Establish and document effective, efficient, and consistent organizational structures and processes. evidence-based, effective, and 0.2 Establish and document effective, efficient, and consistent organizational structures and processes. efficient.
+San Bernardino Valley College cificient.
+3.1 Integrate budget, planning, and decision-making: Budget and Planning processes are integrated, relating to the College's Mission and Strategic Goals.
+2. Learning Centered 2.1 Ensure access to and delivery of Crafton Hills College Institution for Student programs, services, and support that 1.1 Support, guide, and empower every student to achieve his or her goals.
+Access, Retention and meet the diverse needs of students, 1.2 Deliver and ensure access to programs, services, and support that meet students' needs.
+Success prospective students, and the 3.1 Achieve college-wide excellence in teaching and learning through best practices and ongoing (Board Imperative II) community. reflection, assessment, and improvement.
+2.2 Improve student retention, success, and persistence across the District.
+San Bernardino Valley College 2.3 Achieve excellence in teaching and 1.1 Coordinate access efforts for potential students: A systematic, integrated program will be learning at all District sites through developed to assist student access to SBVC resources and services. professional development and a continuous improvement process.
 1.2 Increase the percentage of HS graduating seniors who apply and enroll at SBVC: SBVC will serve greater numbers of graduating high school seniors. continuous improvement process.
 1.3 Ensure that prospective and enrolled students have access to support services: SBVC will provide integrated resources and services to students.
 5.1 Foster a learning college: Student learning outcomes and assessments for all courses and programs are complete and operational.
 Core competencies are completed college wide.
 5.2 Increase student persistence and retention (ARCC): There will be an increase in the number of students who complete Certificate and Degree programs.
-3. Resource Manageme ent 3.1 Optimize the development, Crafton Hills College for Efficiency, maintenance, and use of resources in 4.1 Effectively manage enrollment through a dynamic balance of identified needs and available Effectiveness and accord with applicable plans. resources.
-Excellence 3.2 Provide technology that supports 4.2 Identify and initiate the development of new courses and programs that align strategically with the (Board Imperative I I) excellence in teaching, learning, and needs of the College and its students. support.
+3. Resource Management 3.1 Optimize the development, Crafton Hills College for Efficiency, maintenance, and use of resources in 4.1 Effectively manage enrollment through a dynamic balance of identified needs and available Effectiveness and accord with applicable plans. resources.
+Excellence 3.2 Provide technology that supports 4.2 Identify and initiate the development of new courses and programs that align strategically with the (Board Imperative III) excellence in teaching, learning, and needs of the College and its students. support.
 7.1 Optimize the organization's human resource capacity.
-3.3 Effectively manage enrollment 8.1 Maintain and use resources effectively. across the district through a dynamic 8.2 Seek, advocate for, and acquire additional resources. balance of identified needs and 8.3 Maximize resource capacity related to facilities, technology, and other infrastructure. available resources.
-San Bernardino Valley College 6.1 Provide state-of-the-art technology in its teaching and learning environment and service areas: Students will be provided appropriate opportunities to learn utilizing current and available technologies.
+3.3 Effectively manage enrollment 8.1 Maintain and use resources effectively. across the District through a dynamic 8.2 Seek, advocate for, and acquire additional resources. balance of identified needs and 8.3 Maximize resource capacity related to facilities, technology, and other infrastructure. available resources.
+Company of the Walley Cally San Bernardino Valley College 6.1 Provide state-of-the-art technology in its teaching and learning environment and service areas: Students will be provided appropriate opportunities to learn utilizing current and available technologies.
 6.2 Provide a method for leadership and support of campus technology: A centralized structure for providing campus technology and support will be in place.